technomancy/atreus-firmware/readme.md

 multidvorak.h layout.h`.
 To use a JSON layout, run `make jsonlayout LAYOUT=softdvorak` and it will be written to `layout.h`.

+Usually you won't be able to upload the firmware from a virtualized OS; the virtualization interferes with the USB connection.
+However, you can compile the `.hex` file on a virtualized OS and take the hex file to a physical host and upload it with `avrdude` without installing the full compiler toolchain.

 ## Reset

 If you've already got the firmware loaded on the controller, you